devclarenjoki/claremburu/README.md

 I am currently loking for a full-time role in front-end development and UI/UX design.
-Also, feel free to reach out to me for consulting, volunteering or just for some interesting discussion. qhere to
+Also, feel free to reach out to me for consulting, volunteering or just for some interesting discussion.

+## 📫 Where to find me

+## 📫 How to contact me
-- 📫 How to reach me: mburuclare8@gmail.com, LinkedIn:https://www.linkedin.com/in/claremburu/
+-  mburuclare8@gmail.com, LinkedIn:https://www.linkedin.com/in/claremburu/